 Can I Still Get Compensation If I’m Blamed For an Accident in Florida?

 Possibly.
 You can share some of the blame for an accident and still recover compensation – just not all of it.
-Florida is one of many states to adopt a pure comparative negligence rule.
-Under the law, damages are not prohibited if you share responsibility for an accident.
-However, they are reduced based on your degree of fault.
+Florida is one of many states to adopt a modified comparative negligence rule.
+Under the law, damages are not prohibited unless you share most of the responsibility for an accident.
+If you are only partially at fault, your damages are reduced based on your degree of the blame.

 The more fault you’re assigned, the less money you’ll be able to get when your case is resolved.